Direct Vent Fireplaces

 Electric Fireplaces

-Electric fireplaces come in both traditional form and modern linear (long rectangle).
-While most do produce heat think of it as more of a space heater than a furnace.
-There are also electric inserts that be placed in wood-burning fireplaces or for direct-vent conversions.
+Electric fireplaces come in both traditional and linear sizes.
+While most do produce heat, think of it as a space heater rather than a furnace.
+There are also electric inserts that be retrofitting into defunct wood fireplaces or gas direct vent conversions.
+While not as realistic as wood or gas, an electric fireplace can give you a cozy atmosphere even in tricky install situations.

-The drawback to electric fireplaces is obviously that you need electricity to run them.
-If your home is prone to power outages, electricity is probably not your answer.
+The key to electric fireplaces is to buy from a reputable manufacturer.
+This is essential for the maintenance if your unit years down the road – from simple parts, like bulbs or decorative media, to functional parts, like power supplies or heating elements.
+The obvious drawback to electric fireplaces that you need electricity to run them.
+If your home is prone to power outages, electric is probably not your answer.

 Fireplace Facelifts